-Eating habits and behaviors in adulthood are largely influenced by early childhood feeding practices.
+Eating habits and behaviours in adulthood are largely influenced by early childhood feeding practices.
 Fortunately, the Division of Responsibility for feeding is a great way to ensure that our child becomes a competent and intuitive eater over time!

 As with any good team, the strengths and skills of the team members are used to determine each person's role.
 And feeding your child is no exception!
 At a young age, hunger and satiety cues are generally still present and very well listened by the child.
 However, they are not necessarily able to make wise nutritional choices.
 Fortunately, that's what parents are there for!
 The Division of Responsibility allows us to capitalize on both the child's skills and the parents' knowledge.

-The 5 aspects of the Division of Responsibility
+The 5 Aspects of the Division of Responsibility

 The responsibilities of the parent.